4th Grade Curriculum

 Library Science

 Library class for fourth graders places an emphasis on the use of the automated catalog.
 Each student has access to his/her own library account and to the library catalog via the internet.
 They are taught how to search for titles, how to place holds on titles, and how to evaluate a book by writing reviews.
-They are taught to identify important information from the catalog records.
-The students are also exposed to the different genres of literature, taught to use the Dewey Decimal System, and given more opportunities to use various reference materials.
+They learn to identify important information from the catalog records.
+The students are also exposed to the different genres of literature, taught to use the Dewey decimal system, and given more opportunities to use various reference materials.

 Mathematics

 Fourth grade uses think!Mathematics.
 This curriculum emphasizes problem-solving as the gateway to math understanding and proficiency.
-Concepts are taught with a concrete-pictorial-abstract learning progression through real-world, hands-on experiences.
+Students learn concepts progressing from the concrete to the pictorial to the abstract, through real-world, hands-on experiences.
 The curriculum makes these concepts extremely applicable to students by featuring visual representations and modeling strategies to solve complex problems as they are applied to real-world examples.
 This approach builds upon their understanding of complex concepts and leads to an expanded understanding of place value as well as procedural proficiency.
 The aim is for students to understand the “how” as well as the “why” in math.
 Some of the specific concepts taught this year are long division, multiple-digit multiplication, fractions, data analysis, angles, area and perimeter, and decimals through concrete visual examples rather than algorithms alone.

 Bible